Photovoltaic Project of Distinction Award

 Projects must be operational to qualify and developed in the Northeast region of the United States.
 Installation must be completed in the 2015 calendar year.

-The application portal will open on November 2, 2015.
+The application process is now closed.
 All applicants must start the online application process by 11:59 pm PST on Tuesday, December 22, 2015.
 Applicants will have until Wednesday, January 6, 2016 at 11:59 PST to make any final year-end edits.
 The application asks for basic demographic information, details about the project, and at least two and up to five photographs.

 - Emailed, faxed, or mailed applications will not be accepted.